tompassarelli/fennec-ui/README.md

 - **Zen-Inspired Design** - Clean, purposeful aesthetics focused on content
 - **Distraction-Free Browsing** - Let your content and workflow take center stage

-**Security Features**: Even when the UI is completely hidden, Fennec UI will attempt to display prominent security warnings for insecure sites (HTTP or broken HTTPS)
+**Security Guardrails**: Even when the UI is completely hidden, shows Not Secure warning

 ![Demo Screenshot](demo-security.png)